Jack Em Popoy: Plot

-But, Arturo told Pops to abort his mission because of his suspension, and that will be grounds for possible dismissal.
-But, Pops saw Arturo pointing a gun at him and he shot Arturo.
-It found out, Arturo is the one protecting the Montenegros.
-Jack called Em for back up, there she told Jack that what he is doing is for him to prove that Pops loves him.
-Jack, Pops and Em joined forces to defeat the Montenegros.
-Jack battle against Andrew in an abandoned ship.
-There, Andrew fell in an open pit killing him instantly.
-Em fought Andrea inside a container truck being lifted.
-While trying to get her gun, Andrea fell from the container van.
-While in the warehouse, where Domingo was murdered, Pops fought Antonio until he was shot by Jack and Em.
-Afterwards, Pops along with his friends celebrated Jack's birthday.
+Arturo tells Pops to abort his mission, threatening his dismissal.
+However, Pops sees Arturo pointing a gun at him and shoots him, realizing that he is the one protecting the Montenegros.
+Jack calls Em for back up, with her telling Jack that what Pops is doing is for him to prove that he loves him.
+Jack, Pops and Em join forces to defeat the Montenegros.
+Jack battles against Andrew in an abandoned ship, culminating in Andrew falling into an open pit, killing him instantly.
+Em fights Andrea inside a container truck being lifted.
+While trying to get her gun, Andrea falls from the container van to her death.
+In the warehouse where Domingo was murdered, Pops fights Antonio until the latter is shot by Jack and Em.
+Afterwards, Pops along with his friends celebrate Jack's birthday.